Marketing, in 18 bullet points

 The best marketing advice is reverse-engineering how someone else did what you want to do.
 They’ve found what works so you don’t have to.
 It’s completely okay to copy up to a point, but know that you won’t get ahead of someone by using their playbook.

-By the way, I've created a 90-minute workshop titled "Marketing, from First Principles".
+By the way, I've created a 37-page ebook titled "Marketing, from First Principles".
 It teaches you how to think, not what to think.
 Feel free to check it out.